NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

   ]
 ) <alg:spawn_managers>

-@alg:spawn_workers shows that creating the cluster involves a lot of back and forth communication between the manager processes and the director process.
-This is becuase only the director process can spawn new processes on any host.
+Once the managers have been spawned, the director asks them how many devices are on their host.
+The manager measures this and sends back the information to the director.
+The director, because it is the only process that can spawn workers, spawns a number of workers on each host equal to the number of devices on it.
+This process is shown in @alg:spawn_workers.

 #figure(
   kind: "algorithm",